 Flavoursome and melting in the mouth, the quantities are usually small but the quality is incomparable!

 Last but not least, Yakitori, a grilled skewered meat dish.
 It is commonly served with a miso soup, soy sauce and some rice.
-It is also one of the more accessible Japanese dish for westerners who are new to Japanese cuisine.
+It is also one of the more accessible Japanese dishes for westerners who are new to Japanese cuisine.
 If you are around Shibuya in Tokyo, make sure to have some yakitori at Toritake!